silvest/HEPfit/Doxygen/MainPage.md

-HEPfit - a Fitting Tool for the Standard Model and Beyond
+HEPfit - a Code for the Combination of Indirect and Direct Constraints on High Energy Physics Models.
 ===================================================================

 version VERSIONNUMBER